 The result?
 Our amazing fellows working through this novel framework to:

 - Organize #GamifyAsthma, a hackathon-style design challenge won by a team of ten year old girls who beat the adults in the competition.

 - Produce a white paper outlining potential solutions accepted for presentation at the accepted for presentation at the International Conference on Health, Wellness and Society in Vancouver.

 - Create an online community on health innovation

 - Design a novel device to improve the delivery of asthma medicines and a strategy to raise awareness

-The program was an incredible experience for the fellows and their impact demonstrates the power of Health for America's unique approach.
+The program was an incredible experience for the fellows and their impact demonstrates not just the power of Health for America's novel approach, but their incredible potential.